ryanvolz/radioconda/README.md

 ##### All users

 Once you can talk to the hardware (by following the instructions below), you may want to perform the post-install steps detailed on the [Pluto users wiki](https://wiki.analog.com/university/tools/pluto/users).

+### Airspy (R2, Mini, HF+)

+##### Windows users

+The WinUSB driver for your device will most likely be installed automatically, and in that case there is no additional setup.
+If for some reason the driver is not installed and the device is not recognized, [install the WinUSB driver with Zadig](#installing-the-winusb-driver-with-zadig), selecting your Airspy device.

+##### Linux users

+Install a udev rule by creating a link into your radioconda installation:

+    # run the next line only for the Airspy R2 or Mini
+    sudo ln -s $CONDA_PREFIX/lib/udev/rules.d/52-airspy.rules /etc/udev/rules.d/52-radioconda-airspy.rules
+    # run the next line only for the Airspy HF+
+    sudo ln -s $CONDA_PREFIX/lib/udev/rules.d/52-airspyhf.rules /etc/udev/rules.d/52-radioconda-airspyhf.rules
+    sudo udevadm control --reload
+    sudo udevadm trigger

+Then, make sure your user account belongs to the plugdev group in order to be able to access your device:

+    sudo usermod -a -G plugdev <user>

+You may have to restart for this change to take effect.

 ### LimeSDR